 What is more, the unique visual fidelity of the Varjo headset gives architects the ability to see the big picture and focus in the details, and to move seamlessly between the two.
 The ability to understand the impact every detail has on the larger spatial experience is paramount to architecture as a discipline.

 “I’m not so interested in just seeing reality replayed.
 I’m interested in going through a kind of reality so that I can change the way I’m designing something,” Hani Rashid says.

 By allowing architects to easily test their and tweak designs before they’re built, Varjo is helping Asymptote architects to push the boundaries of creativity.
-The time, money and effort saved by moving the design and modelling processes to human-eye resolution VR can be used to imagine and implement more compelling and creative work.
+The time, money and effort saved by moving the design and modelling processes to human-eye resolution VR in architecture can be used to imagine and implement more compelling and creative work.